Annona x atemoya

 Growing

-Performs best on rich, free-draining loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.0, and on sites with full sun exposure.
+Performs best on rich, free-draining loam and sand soils of a moderately acid to neutral pH (5.0 to 7.0), and on sites with full sun exposure.
 It has poor tolerance to clayey, slow-draining and waterlogged soils.

 Commonly cultivated varieties include: